hookdeck/hookdeck-vercel/README.md

 ## 7. Webhook signature verification

 It is good practice to verify the signature of the requests that arrive at your Middleware.
-To ensure that the requests processed from Hookdeck are authentic, include your [Signing Secret](https://dashboard.hookdeck.com/settings/project/secrets) as an environment variable in your Vercel project with the name `HOOKDECK_SIGNING_SECRET`
+To ensure that the requests processed from Hookdeck are authentic, include your [Signing Secret](https://dashboard.hookdeck.com/settings/project/secrets) as an environment variable in your Vercel project with the name `HOOKDECK_SIGNING_SECRET`.